QasimK/qasimk.github.io/_posts/_thinkpad.md

 * Create a copy of Windows for re-sale.
 * Shrink Windows Partition
-* Disable Fast Startup(!), Secure Boot
+* Disable Fast start-up (because?), Secure Boot
+* Use UEFI because it may have slightly faster boot time.
-* Just use MBR?
+* DD
-* DD and/or create recovery image.
+* Create recovery image using Windows tool.
 * Get serial key for use in Virtualbox.
 * Upgrade BIOS.